Stacked-Org/stacked-docs/docs/introduction.md

 ## What is Stacked Not

-### State Management
+### ONLY State Management

 Stacked is not **ONLY** a Flutter state management solution.
 It's a Framework built ontop of Flutter.
 It provides all the building blocks for the basics that you would require, built in a way that makes Flutter more fun and even easier to use.
 What exactly makes stacked a Framework?
 There are a few things you need to technically qualify as a Framework.

 - **Routing** :white_check_mark:
 - **State Management** :white_check_mark: :fire:
-- **Devtools**: In Progress :man-running:
+- **Devtools**: :white_check_mark:
+- **Documentation**: Right here :white_check_mark:
 - **IDE Support**: In Progress :woman-running:
-- **Documentation**: Right here :eyes:

-We don't have everything ticked off, but in this year (2022) we will be making waves with how easy development with Stacked is.
+We don't have everything ticked off, but in this year (2022) we will be pushing hard to get it done.

 ### Pro Flutter

 Stacked does not "force flutter to be something else".
 Stacked simply adds a thin layer of abstraction on top of Flutter to make development, testing and maintenance a first class citizen in your code health.
 We have abstracted the use of `BuildContext` in cases where it makes sense but we are not against the `BuildContext`.
-We have 1 simple rule, no UI (framework engine) code in our `ViewModels` and that simple rule is there for a single reason, as soon as you add that in, you take the unit testabillity of your `ViewModels` away.
+We have 1 simple rule, no UI (Flutter framework) code in our `ViewModels` and that simple rule is there for a single reason, as soon as you add that in, you take the unit testabillity of your `ViewModels` away.
 As we've said, unit testing is important to us.
 We want unit tests, not tests dependent on Flutter to start up.
 So ... no UI code in your ViewModels.

-Stacked is built for Flutter, using Flutter and we think it's the best way to develop and scale code bases for mobile applications.
+Stacked is built for Flutter, using Flutter and we think it's the best way to develop and scale code bases for Flutter applications.